HannanBhuiyan/reactjs-dashboard-boiler/README.md

-# I have made React.js Dashboard for use all project
+# Dashboard
+## In this dashboard i have made for using project and i have use tailwindcss for styles